Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 226 }};
 ```

-We can find that *microcode* variable is passed
-to the assemble function.
-The microcode variable contains ISA descriptions of macroops
+Those descriptions are collected
-collected from each isa file located in isa/insts directory.
+from each isa file
+located in isa/insts directory.
 For each instruction category,
-__init__.py in corresponding category directory
+__init__.py in corresponding directory
-iterates every isa files in that directory
+iterates every isa files and collects
-and collects
-it collects microcode description that consists of macroop.
+microcodes description of each macroop.

 *gem5/src/arch/x86/isa/insts/general_purpose/data_transfer/__init__.py*
  38 categories = ["conditional_move",